Rob Clark 2000-2013

 You did it!
 You have finally made it through the ceremony and you are now married!
 You are so excited for the next phase of your wedding day, the reception.
 You have put so much time and effort (and, yes, money!) into your wedding day, now it is time to have a party!

 You have your first dance, you are seated to eat, and you stop and look around.
 What a wonderful sight -- friends and family, many of whom have traveled long distances just to be with you today.
-You have dreamed about this day - wanting this to be the best party you have ever been to so that you can both cherish these memories for a lifetime.
+You have dreamed about this day - wanting this to be the best celebration you have ever been to so that you can both cherish these memories for a lifetime.
 You have high expectations for this day that you will remember for the rest of your lives.

 You look around.
 Friends and family that you had hoped would be part of your wedding memories by dancing and celebrating with you are, instead, sitting down at their tables.
 You notice some of them looking at their watches.
 You sense that they are not just checking on the time out of curiosity but rather are likely trying to figure out how long they need to stay before they can leave without being impolite.